- Course Descriptions

 Choose a day or evening program.

-We offer a full-time day and part-time evening A.A.S. degree and Medical Coding Certificate on the Des Plaines campus.
+We offer a full-time day and part-time evening A.A.S. degree on the Des Plaines campus.
 The evening program provides flexibility for people interested in this profession, especially for currently employed adults seeking additional skills or a new career.

 All certificates may be completed in the evening.